 4. Detect The Faulty Circuit

 Remember how we told you to switch on each circuit breaker individually?
 Well, that will help you figure out which one is the faulty circuit.
 The circuit which turns back off after you turn it on is the faulty one.
-Hence, some part of this circuit is causing an electrical fault.
+Hence, some parts of this circuit are causing an electrical fault.

 5. Turn Off All The Switches Again